-Since its introduction in 2014, Docker has exploded in popularity, and for good reason (which we’ll talk about in a minute).
+Since its introduction in 2014, Docker has exploded in popularity, and for good reason.
 “But woah, slow down for a second”, you say, “I’m not 100% sure what Docker even is”.
 Well, let’s take a closer look at the tech before we explore why Docker container hosting is turning things on their head…

-Docker is a form of container technology, which is pretty much what it sounds like: software that lets you store and run other software or applications on it.
-In the words of Docker itself, “a container is a standard unit of software that packages up code and all its dependencies so the application runs quickly and reliably from one computing environment to another”.
+Docker is a form of container technology, which is pretty much what it sounds like.
+Software that lets you store and run other software or applications on it.
+According to Docker itself, “a container is a standard unit of software that packages up code and all its dependencies.
+So the application runs quickly and reliably from one computing environment to another”.

-In other words, if you have an application—for example, a WordPress site—then you can package it into a WordPress Docker image, which is then converted into a container that runs from almost anywhere.
-In a way, containers are like virtual machines with one major difference: containers work at the OS level, whereas VMs operate at the hardware level.
+In other words, if you have an application—for example, a WordPress site—then you can package it into a WordPress Docker image.
+It is then converted into a container that runs from almost anywhere.
+It means, containers are like virtual machines with one major difference: containers work at the OS level, whereas VMs operate at the hardware level.
 This means containers are more efficient and portable as a lot of the baggage that comes with a VM is jettisoned.

-Just by reading this, you’ve already seen one of the big benefits that containers have over its virtual predecessor, but being more efficient and portable is just the start.
+Just by reading this, you’ve already seen one of the big benefits that containers have over their virtual predecessor.
+But being more efficient and portable is just the start.